Brew Method

 Use taste and texture to decide the next change.
 Do not keep adding hours to every problem.
 Sometimes the issue is grind, dilution, filtration, stale coffee, or the wrong roast for the drink.

-For more troubleshooting context, use the Cold Brew Ratio Guide, Coffee Grind Size Guide, and Coffee Water Guide.
+For more troubleshooting context, use the Coffee-to-Water Ratio Guide, Coffee Grind Size Guide, and Coffee Water Guide.

 Serve cold brew black over ice, diluted with cold water, mixed with milk or oat milk, topped with tonic or sparkling water, blended into a shake, or warmed gently after dilution.
 If you serve over lots of ice, remember that melting ice is part of the recipe.